wso2/docs-open-banking/en/docs/develop/custom-dcr-validator.md

  }
 ````
 ??? tip "Click here to see how to write validations:"
-    You have two options to write your validations:

-    - Option 1:

-    If you are using Hibernate Validator, extend the `DefaultRegistrationValidatorImpl` class and override the
+    - Extend the `DefaultRegistrationValidatorImpl` class to validate `SoftwareStatementBody` according to your
-    `validatePost` method.
-For example, the `ExtendedRegistrationValidatiorImpl` class given below is extended from the
+    specification.
+For example, the `ExtendedRegistrationValidatiorImpl` class given below is extended from
     `DefaultRegistrationValidatorImpl`.

-    - Option 2:

-    If you are using the getter methods, extend the `ExtendedSoftwareStatementBody` class and perform the validations
+    - To create a `SoftwareStatementBody` according to your specification, extend `SoftwareStatementBody`.
+For example,
+    the `ExtendedSoftwareStatementBody` class given below is extended from `SoftwareStatementBody`.
+    - Use the `validatePost` method in the `ExtendedRegistrationValidatiorImpl` class to validate
+    `ExtendedSoftwareStatementBody`.
-    inside the validatePost method.
-Use the `setSoftwareStatementPayload` method to set `SoftwareStatementBody`
+    - Use the `setSoftwareStatementPayload` method to set `ExtendedSoftwareStatementBody`.
-    according to your requirement.

     For example,